Supergrow

 Cons:

-• It can become noisy without proper channel organisation.
+• It can become noisy without proper channel organization.

 • File storage limits may require external storage integrations.